 Use an Oil Based pen to draw/write your design

 Using an oil-based pen is essential when you are watercoloring.
 These pens will NOT bleed with the water.
 This step is actually optional, in the second example below, I wing it and don’t start with a pen design at all.
-I explain this in detail in my previous post Watercolor and Pen: How to use them both together.hand lettering quotes mixed media
+I explain this in detail in my previous post What Pen To Use With Watercolor For Best Results

 Erase your pencil marks